 I also think this is a great meal for a date night or weekend dinner with friends.
 It’s easy to make yet elegant and fancy.

-And the best part is, this pan seared swordfish recipe is Awaken180° Weightloss Program approved!
 The summer months are here and what better way to enjoy patio dinners with friends than with delicious seasonal food that supports you in your journey to good health!

 Marlin vs. swordfish